smaranjit/VibeNPlayLib/README.md

 # VibeNPlayLib
-controlls vibration and Plays ringtone or alerm
+controls vibration and Plays ringtone or alarm